Hoeffding-Type Concentration Bounds for Exchangeable Random Variables: Introduction

-Let $P[0,1]$ denote the space of probability measures on $[0,1]$, and let $\rho$ be de Finetti's measure, that is, the (random) mixing measure on $P[0,1]$ from the measure theoretic formulation of de Finetti's theorem, that we report in Theorem \ref{thm:definetti}.
+Our contributions can be formalized as follows.
+Let $(\Omega, \mathcal{F}, \mathbb{P})$ be a probability space.
+Fix the sample size $M \in \mathbb{N}$ and let $(X_m: \Omega \rightarrow [0,1])_{m\in \mathbb{N}}$ be bounded infinitely exchangeable identically distributed random variables; Infinite exchangeability is recalled in Definition \ref{def:exch-def}.
+Let $P[0,1]$ denote the space of probability measures on $[0,1]$, and let $\rho$ be the de Finetti's measure, that is, the mixing measure on $P[0,1]$ from the measure-theoretic formulation of de Finetti's theorem, that we report in Theorem \ref{thm:definetti}.
 Denote by